 - Do nothing and accept the decision.
 If the Home Office was correct, this is obviously the most sensible way forward!
 Further, you may have a higher chance of success under the new settled status system.

 - Make a new application.
 If the refusal was because of incomplete or unsatisfactory (in the view of the Home Office) documents then you can always submit a new application with better and more complete documents.

 - Lodge an appeal.
 There is a right of appeal to the immigration tribunal against refusal of an EU residence decision.
 This might be the best way forward if the refusal was legal in nature or you have no further evidence you can submit.
-For example, if you claim to have retained your worker status during a year of unemployment and you have no further evidence of seeking work you can send to the Home Office, your only realistic option is to pursue an appeal.
+Before doing this, it would be highly advisable to seek some form of initial legal advice given

 Appeals can be submitted online or by post.

-If your application is wrongly refused and you later prove that you did have a right of residence or permanent residence, you can pursue a compensation claim against the Home Office: Home Office pays £40,000 in damages for delay in issuing EU residence documents.
+If your application is wrongly refused and you later prove that you did have a right of residence or permanent residence, you can pursue a compensation claim against the Home Office.
 Pursuing such a claim is not an easy thing to do and the vast majority do not consider it worth the stress and effort.